sctyner/NormalStory/StoryFile.md

 ![plot of chunk unnamed-chunk-1](figure/unnamed-chunk-1.png)

 But what would a world without our queen be??
 What would happen in a world that hadn't discovered this magic curve?
 Suppose that we live in a world where people are holding our queen hostage.
 These people are a terrible kind of evil hippie who are so dedicated to saving a few sheets of paper in the back of statistics textbooks that they have taken our queen hostage so that no one knows about her.
 Without our queen, there's no need for normal quantile and p-value tables and many trees are rescued.
+They only think in rescue some trees but they don't know all the advantages in statistics that our queen give us.

 These are our queen's evil captors!